-Wonbindi Coal Pty Limited proposes to develop a greenfield, multi-seam, open-cut coal mine which would involve the extraction of up to 6 million tonnes per year (Mt/yr) of run-of-mine (ROM) coal to produce product coal for export to international markets over a life of 23–40 years.
-The relevant mining tenures over the project area are:
+Mount Ramsay Coal Company Pty Limited (the proponent), a wholly owned subsidiary of Wonbindi Coal Pty Ltd proposes to develop a greenfield, multi-seam, open-cut coal mine which would involve the extraction of up to 5 million tonnes per year (Mt/yr) of run-of-mine (ROM) coal to produce product coal for export to international markets over a mine life of approximately 19 years.
+The relevant mining tenures over the proposed project area are:

 - exploration permit for coal 1047